kleung157/Salifort_Motors_Capstone_Machine_Learning/README.md

 - An increasing amount of projects also indicated more employees leaving rather than staying.

 ![analyze_box_hist_8](./images/analyze_box_hist_8.png)
-- When comparing ‘average_monthly_hours’, ‘number_projects’, and ‘left’ variables, there are number of interesting findings in a boxplot and histogram.
+- When comparing ‘last evaluation’, ‘number_projects’, and ‘left’ variables, there are number of interesting findings in a boxplot and histogram.
 - Similar to 'average_monthly_hours' and 'number_projects', the variables 'last_evaluation' and 'number_projects' shows an increasing trend for where as the number of projects increases, the last evaluation score may increase.
 - The lowest average 'last_evaluation' score is ~0.5 for employees who left at 2 projects.
 Most last_evaluation scores have an average of 0.65 or above.
 - The highest average 'last_evaluation' scores above ~0.8 for employees who left at 4 or more projects.
 Which may indicate that the busier and productive employees get, they may choose to resign.